 Here’s the trailhead location in Google Maps.

 The trail descends for a bit and skirts a small meadow before beginning a slight climb.
 Crossing a small creek, the trail switchbacks up a low hill.
 At the top there’s a fine view from a granite outcropping.
-Straight ahead is a small valley with your destination, a conifer-clad ridge, on the other side.
+Across a small valley the edge of Muir Grove is clearly visible, a conifer-clad ridge with the rounded tops of old-growth sequoias poking above the other trees.
 Although it doesn’t look like it, you won’t have to descend to reach that ridge.

 The trail contours along the hillside, eventually reaching a surprisingly lush little creek valley.
 This area looks more like a coast redwood forest than a typical sequoia forest.
 Step over the burbling creek and continue along the hillside.